Deeper Dives in Science

 Carolina’s coast is more than just a beach!
 In this program, students will explore the diverse habitats of our coast, learn how organisms adapt to these wild places, and understand that we are all connected to the coast, no matter where we live!
 Program length is 45 minutes.
 This virtual program is designed to connect… Read More >

-Prairie Ridge: Winter Habitat Hike
+Prairie Ridge: Winter Exploration Hike

 Prairie Ridge: Scientists in Training – Citizen Science